 and our goal is to predict the next digit.
 Take a quick second and see what you think the next digit is.

 Now, suppose instead the sequence looked something like this:

 and we have to guess the next one.
 Less confident now, aren’t you?
 There doesn’t seem to be as easy a pattern.

 Now suppose you can look at a few other people, and see what they are predicting.
 Suppose you have a friend, call her Alice, who has predicted every digit correctly.
 You have no idea how she does it, and she either can’t or refuses to explain it to you.
-However, it still seems reasonable that you might want to copy her predictions, if you can she what she predicts before you have to make your guess.
+However, it still seems reasonable that you might want to copy her predictions, if you can learn what she predicts before you have to make your guess.

 This is basically the idea of Schurz’s meta-inductor.
 It considers the outputs of other predictors, and aggregates them in a coherent, optimal way that I touched on last post.
 Instead of just following whoever is doing the best, the meta-inductor uses a particular method to aggregate predictions.
-What was so interesting was not just that this meta-inductor did well, but that is what optimal with respect to that set of methods.
+What was so interesting was not just that this meta-inductor did well, but that it was optimal with respect to that set of methods.